 Show MV Art Resource 1.1 Intro to Pipili Applique PP.

 Discuss slides as appropriate to your group.
 Points to bring out:

-- Pipili appliqué has distinctive features that distinguish it from other crafts
+- Pipili appliqué has distinctive features

 - Pipili appliqué forms a part of the cultural heritage and identity of Odisha

 - Was there anything particularly interesting, surprising or inspiring?